MarisaNicoleSloan/career-portfolio/url-routes-page-categories/README.md

 ## Problem Statement

 The objective was to enhance the user experience, scalability, SEO, and content management by implementing a robust URL routing system and dynamic page categories.
-The goal was to provide diverse content while maintaining a consistent and efficient template.

 ## Technologies
 - Gatsby